garrettj403/SciencePlots/README.md

 pip install SciencePlots
 ```

-This will move all of the ``*.mplstyle`` files into the appropriate directory.
+The pip installation will automatically move all of the ``*.mplstyle`` files into the appropriate directory.
 You can also do this manually, if you like.
 First, clone the repository and then copy all of the ``*.mplstyle`` files into your Matplotlib style directory.
 If you're not sure where this is, in an interactive python console type:

 ```python
 import matplotlib